550+ 5-Star ReviewsWhatsApp

 However, in places like Florida, Nebraska, and South Dakota, measures to expand abortion access were voted down, showing how divided the country remains.

-What Does This Mean Post-Election?
+What Does This Mean for Access?

 However, the states that voted to protect abortion rights—such as Maryland and Arizona—are providing options for people who can travel from states with bans.